 How do orphan pages hurt SEO?

-Having orphan pages on a website can be detrimental to its success.
-Orphan pages, or pages that have no incoming links from other pages, can suffer from limited web traffic, as anyone visiting them would have to type the URL directly into their browser in order to access it.
-These low value orphan pages will therefore not help with SEO or reach the desired audience for a site.
-Furthermore, having orphan pages can lead to a poor user experience, as visitors may become confused or frustrated if they cannot find the page or content that they are looking for easily.
-Lastly, it is important to note that any updates made to an orphan page will not be reflected elsewhere on the website, as there are no other pages on the site structure linking to it.
+Having orphan pages on a site is bad news.
+Orphan pages (pages with no incoming links from other pages) get little traffic because anyone visiting them would have to type the URL in manually.
+Low-value orphan pages won’t help with SEO or reach your target audience for the site.
+Orphan pages also create a poor user experience because visitors will be confused or frustrated if they can’t find the page or content they’re looking for.
+And any changes made to an orphan page won’t be reflected elsewhere on the site because there are no other pages on the site structure linking to it.

 How can I find orphan pages?